Qiongyi/TRIAGE_R_Package/docs/TRIAGEcluster.rst

 - `min_cells_per_peak`: (Optional) Sets the minimum number of cells required per peak to be considered in the analysis.
 Default is 5.

+..

+- `seed`: (Optional) Sets the seed value for reproducibility.
+Default is NULL.

 Usage Examples
 --------------